Muscimol: Use and effects

-The effects of muscimol in humans in different studies have been found to include sedation, dizziness, incoordination, relaxation, reduced anxiety, mood improvement, sleep, rich dreaming, difficulty speaking, impaired attention, focus, and concentration, impaired learning, confusion, loss of appetite, stimulation, agitation, hallucinogenic effects, echo-like pseudohallucinations (visual and auditory, vivid hallucinations, psychosis, and delirium.
+The effects of muscimol in humans in different studies have been found to include sedation, central depression, dizziness, incoordination or clumsiness, relaxation, reduced anxiety, mood improvement or euphoria, sleep, rich dreaming, difficulty speaking, impaired attention, focus, and concentration, impaired learning, confusion, a glassy-eyed stare, loss of appetite, stimulation, agitation, hallucinogenic effects, echo-like pseudohallucinations (visual and auditory, vivid hallucinations, dissociation, psychosis, and delirium).
 At higher doses, coma, seizures, and death can occur.
-Physical effects of muscimol can include muscle twitching, flushing, slightly increased blood pressure, nausea, vomiting, abdominal pain, and diarrhea, among others.
+Physical effects of muscimol can include muscle twitching or tremors, flushing, slightly increased blood pressure, nausea, vomiting, abdominal pain, diarrhea, and increased salivation, among others.
 After-effects have been reported to include fatigue, inactivity, and headache and migraine.
-Muscimol can increase prolactin and growth hormone levels.
+Some can find the hallucinogenic effects of muscimol to be highly unpleasant, for instance one person being "shaken and frightened" by the experience.

 Muscimol is said to have similar effects on sleep in rodents as the related experimental pharmaceutical drug gaboxadol (THIP).
 In humans, gaboxadol decreases sleep onset latency, increases sleep duration, increases slow wave sleep (SWS) and slow wave activity (SWA), and does not suppress REM sleep.
 The effects of muscimol and gaboxadol on sleep differ from those of widely used GABA_{A} receptor positive allosteric modulators like benzodiazepines and Z-drugs, which can instead disrupt SWS and SWA despite improving sleep onset and duration.
 Although muscimol and gaboxadol have similar effects on sleep, muscimol has additionally been found to increase REM sleep unlike gaboxadol.

 Ibotenic acid, a prodrug of muscimol, is active at doses of approximately 20 to 100 mg orally in humans.
 About 10 to 20% of ibotenic acid is said to be converted into muscimol following decarboxylation.
+Substantial amounts of ibotenic acid are also rapidly excreted unchanged.